UTILITY BILL DETERMINANTS EXPLAINED

 Purpose: Reflects the maximum infrastructure capacity the utility must build and maintain for peak use; ensures customers driving system peaks pay accordingly.

-Definition: The amount of a customer’s demand measured during the utility’s or ISO’s system-wide peak period (e.g., top 5 highest load intervals of the year).
+Definition: The amount of a customer’s demand measured during the utility’s or Regional System Operator’s system-wide peak period (e.g., top 5 highest load intervals of the year).

 Purpose: Allocates costs to customers whose usage coincides with maximum system-wide stress, supporting fair cost allocation for infrastructure and grid stability.